 William Plummer is Director of Choral Activities at the University of Louisiana at Lafayette, where he conducts the Ragin' Cajun Women's Choir, the UL Lafayette Chorale and the Chamber Singers.
 He also teaches advanced choral conducting, choral literature, and graduate level courses for the choral conducting degree.

-Mr. Plummer received a Bachelor of Arts degree in Piano from Berea College, the Master of Music degree in Choral Conducting from the University of Louisville, and is a candidate for the Doctor of Musical Arts in Choral Conducting from Louisiana State University.
+Dr. Plummer received a Bachelor of Arts degree in Piano from Berea College, the Master of Music degree in Choral Conducting from the University of Louisville, and the Doctor of Musical Arts in Choral Conducting from Louisiana State University.
 His primary conducting teachers include Dr. Kenneth Fulton, Dr. Kent Hatteberg, and Dr. Stephen Bolster.
 Additional study was taken with Péter Erdei at the Kodály Institute in Kecskemét, Hungary.